Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Chat/README.md

 ### Update a thread

-Use `UpdateTopic` to update the chat thread topic.
+Use `UpdatePropertiesAsync` to update the chat thread topic or metadata.
-- `topic` is used to describe the updated topic for the thread.

 ```C# Snippet:Azure_Communication_Chat_Tests_Samples_UpdateThread
 UpdateChatThreadPropertiesOptions updateChatThreadPropertiesOptions = new UpdateChatThreadPropertiesOptions();
 updateChatThreadPropertiesOptions.Topic = "new topic !";